yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Procedure-intro.md

 4. **Subject** - every Procedure must be linked to a Patient (not a Group)

 5. **Performed** - when the Procedure was performed.
-This is made somewhat more complicated by FHIR offering the choice between a DateTime or a Period, but one or the other must be populated.
+A DateTime is easier to deal with and thus prefered, however Period may also be valid for some types of procedure.